brainets/abi-DCM/README.md

 # abi-DCMs
-A Python toolbox for Automated Bayesian Inference in Dynamic Causal Models (DCMs)
+A Python toolbox for Automated Bayesian Inference in Dynamic Causal Modelling (DCM)

 # Description

-This repository contains Python code for efficient Bayesian Inference of DCMs, including routines for Gradient-Descent and Markov Chain Monte Carlo schemes.
+This repository contains Python code for efficient Bayesian Inference in DCM, including routines for Gradient-Descent and Markov Chain Monte Carlo schemes.

 # Dependencies